-The Atlas system is an imaging colorimeter with an integrated NIST-traceable calibrated spectrophotometer and a fast sampling light meter, combining three fundamentally different devices into one solution giving it unprecedented capabilities and flexibility.
+The Titan system is an imaging colorimeter with an integrated NIST-traceable calibrated spectrophotometer and a fast sampling light meter, combining three fundamentally different devices into one solution giving it unprecedented capabilities and flexibility.

 Within the lighting industry various technologies are being used to create large surface ceiling or wall lights.
 These large luminous surfaces are often designed to be attention catchers as well.
 These can be switched to multicolour modes where the surfaces can be programmed to show multicolour pixelated visual content.
 In most cases LEDs are used as a light source.
 LED technology requires the use of electronic current drivers.
 Poorly designed or manufactured these drivers may cause flicker which can be annoying, cause headaches and even trigger epileptic seizures.
 For that reason it is very important for any lighting application to measure flicker, especially when used in an office or home environment.

-- Flicker: the Atlas can measure flicker according to various standards, including flicker percentage, flicker index and the IEEE 1789 recommendation for current modulation in LEDs.
+- Flicker: the Titan can measure flicker according to various standards, including flicker percentage, flicker index and the IEEE 1789 recommendation for current modulation in LEDs.

 - Start-up behaviour: the high-speed light meter module can measure how the light source starts immediately after power-up.